dchowitz/webrtc-datachannel/README.md

 ## Limitations

 Currently, max. message size is 64KB.
 This is to prevent chunking of big messages on receiver side.
 If you want to support messages of arbitrary side, you have to implement a protocol on top of webrtc-datachannel.
 This is planned for the future.

+Only strings, typed arrays and buffers can be send.
+Sending arbitrary JS objects is not supported yet.

 ## Observations